gustavo-hms/peneira/README.md

 The `-global` switch disables the restriction for files inside the current working directory.
 This will cause the full file paths to be shown.
-If you want to strip the current working directory from file paths inside it, you can pass the `-cwd-relative` switch.
+If you want to strip the current working directory from file paths inside it, you can pass the `-strip-cwd` switch.
 Files outside the current working directory will still be shown with their full paths.

 Hint: for this command to work best, try increasing the history size of the MRU plugin: